Dancing with the Stars (Irish TV series)

 Dancing with the Stars is an Irish reality television series, airing on RTÉ One, that started on 8 January 2017.
 It is currently hosted by Jennifer Zamparelli and Laura Fox, who is standing in for Doireann Garrihy while she is on maternity leave.
-The show is based on the original UK version, Strictly Come Dancing, and is part of the Dancing with the Stars franchise.
+The show is based on the original British version, Strictly Come Dancing, and is part of the Dancing with the Stars franchise.
 The judging panel currently consists of Arthur Gourounlian, Oti Mabuse, Karen Byrne and Brian Redmond.

 Production

 In August 2016, it was confirmed that RTÉ One would broadcast an Irish version of Dancing with the Stars, which would replace the successful The Voice of Ireland, which was cancelled in order for the broadcaster to order the new show.
 A producer of the show commented, "We've got fantastic production people in Ireland who, I believe, deliver a show that's comparable with any of those shows on a fraction of the budget.
 So we're looking forward to the task of doing this equally the same way."

 It became quickly apparent that the 6525 sqft television studios at RTÉ Television Centre in Dublin were too small for the large scale production of Dancing with the Stars.
 Therefore, the production has been based in Ardmore Studios in County Wicklow, whose largest studio is 15000 sqft.